What Is LIMA Dog Training?

 President of (AVSAB) American Veterinary Society of Animal Behavior

 These will be updated very soon so that the statements are in line with their mission and are disassociated from the shock collar promoting company, Pet Safe.
 Now our community can use these position statements without reservations and conflicts of interest.

 I would like to thank Dr. John Ciribassi and the Board of directors for making this expeditious and much-needed correction and disassociation from “Pet Safe.”

-As part of many boards of directors and as a sponsor (monetarily and otherwise) to many organizations, I understand the nature of relationships and gratitude for others.
+As part of many boards and as a sponsor (monetarily and otherwise) to many organizations, I understand the nature of relationships and gratitude for others.
 However, I also am not naïve to organizations utilizing funds and support to further their business agendas that are often not aligned with my own.
 A strong ethical and moral compass are needed to thwart nefarious money and support from organizations not aligned with the ethos of one’s organization, regardless of how large the donation or power.

 I fail to see the necessity of an ongoing relationship with any organization given the poignant conflict, mixed message, nature of hypocrisy and harm this could do to all animals and the organization touting this inclusivity in “teaching” abuse and pseudoscience perpetuate.
 The affiliation or association with the slightest impropriety is simply unacceptable and sends the wrong message.